-Pathogen: Hyaloperonospora parasitica

-Host Range: Common on cabbage, Brussels sprouts, cauliflower, broccoli, kale, and kohlrabi; Chinese cabbage, turnip, and turnip rape; oilseed rape and rutabaga; brown mustard and oriental mustard; black mustard and Abyssinian mustard.
+Pathogen: Hyaloperonospora parasitica Host Range: Common on cabbage, Brussels sprouts, cauliflower, broccoli, kale, and kohlrabi; Chinese cabbage, turnip, and turnip rape; oilseed rape and rutabaga; brown mustard and oriental mustard; black mustard and Abyssinian mustard.
 Many other crucifers including yellow mustard and wild mustard area also likely hosts.

-Risk: Medium

-Symptoms: Watch for a mealy growth on the underside of the leaf, corresponding to yellowing of the upper surface of the leaf.
+Risk: Medium Symptoms: Watch for a mealy growth on the underside of the leaf, corresponding to oms: Watch for a mealy growth on the underside of the leaf, corresponding yellowing of the upper surface of the leaf.